tmtsoftware/esw-web-app-example/docs/src/main/flows/docs-flow.md

 # Adding Paradox Documentation

 The section of the tutorial describes how to write documentation for your application using [paradox](https://developer.lightbend.com/docs/paradox/current/getting-started.html).
+Documentation is written in GitHub-flavored markdown, which is documented [here](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.)

 ## Pre-requisite

-Your application code is checked in some repo in your organization Github account.
+Your application code is checked in some repo in your organization GitHub account.

-## Documentation development flow
+## Documentation Development Flow

 The sample application generated from the template contains a `docs` folder.
 This is where you will write the documentation files for your project.